MeshJS/governance/funding/catalyst-fund13/hydra-tools/1300135-close-out.md

 Key learnings can be stated such as.

 1) Developer learning
-The Mesh developer, a young developer who just finished his university exama states his personal learnings as:
+The Mesh developer, a young developer who just finished his university exams states his personal learnings as:
 - Learned interacting hydra-head with a smart contract transaction.
 - Learned navigating on how to mint and safely burn token in hydra head close.
 (In-view)
 - Learning on hydra reference script bug (creating an issue for it)